 Why are customs details important?

 Customs details are required in order for an item to be shipped internationally, outside our warehouse's trade zone.
-For more information about this and where we ship internationally, please refer to this article.
+For more information about tarrif codes, review this article.
+To understand where our warehouses ship internationally, review our latest rate card.
 We have recently introduced a way for users to update the customs details of an item directly in the platform.

 How to add customs details against an item